-Within 2-to-3 hours before your workout, I recommend consuming the following:
+Within 2-3 hours before your workout, I recommend consuming the following:

-- 30-to-40 grams of a slow-digesting carbohydrate: like whole-wheat bread, yams, wild rice, beans, red potatoes and/or fruits.
+- 30-40 grams of a slow-digesting carbohydrate: like whole-wheat bread, yams, wild rice, beans, red potatoes and/or fruits.

 - A lean protein like chicken breast or fish fillet, low in saturated fat.

 - A fibrous carb-source like vegetables.
 Salads are a great pre-workout food, and they can keep blood vessels dilated to increase blood and oxygen flow to the muscles.

 Here's what I recommend consuming within 30 minutes of completing your workout for maximum muscle gains: